It’s summertime in Florida, which means swimming, sailing, and soaking up the sun are on the agenda.

 Curious, Historic, & Otherwise Unusual Gainesville Springs

 Not all of Gainesville's natural springs are simply ordinary springs.
-Some are contained within private property or closed off to the public for various reasons such as safety or natural and unnatural contamination.
-Still, others are curious for their unusual properties which make them scientifically anomalous or otherwise interesting.
-If these types of springs capture your imagination, you may be able to contact the owner of the property to gain access to those which are generally barred to the public.
+Some are contained within a private property or closed off to the public for various reasons such as safety or natural and unnatural contamination.
+Still, others are curious about their unusual properties which make them scientifically anomalous or otherwise interesting.
+If these types of springs capture your imagination, you may be able to contact the owner of the property to gain access to those which are generally barred from the public.
 Those which are not closed to the public are usually interesting for their historical relevance or for the structures and institutions built near or around them.

 Before attempting to visit any of these springs, it is best to contact the property owner or public works division responsible for the area to gain permission to visit and to be informed about safety conditions.